Hekstra-Lab/valdo/README.md

 This step focuses on reindexing and scaling a list of input MTZ files to a reference MTZ file using gemmi.

-**Reindexing:** The datasets provided may include samples from different space groups that describe the same physical crystal structure.
+**Reindexing:** The datasets provided may include samples indexed using inconsistent indexing conventions.
 To ensure comparability, we reindex each sample to a common indexing scheme by applying reindexing operators.

 **Scaling:** The samples are scaled to a reference dataset using a global anisotropic scaling factor by an analytical scaling method that determines the Debye-Waller Factor.
-The scaling process ensures that structure factor amplitudes are comparable across different datasets, accounting for variabilities such as differences in lattice orientations.
+The scaling process ensures that structure factor amplitudes are comparable across different datasets, accounting for variabilities such as differences in crystal disorder.

 **Usage:**